Dominik-97/curriculum-vitae/index.md

 I have also built deployment and testing pipelines utilizing mainly GitLab CI/CD, GitHub and Jenkins to facilitate testing, deployment and various other automatizations to help deliver the product from alpha versions to launch in the EU market to a mature products with huge number of clients. <br>

 My current main focus is to streamline automation in general with specific focus to automated testing, where I set the complete testing workflow from business processes to CI/CD pipelines and automated tests implementation and result consumption (reporting, automated ticket workflows etc.).
-To do this I can analyze business and QA needs and translate them into comprehensive requirements (defining new, improved and better workflows for the QA teams and teaching them to the employees/managers to ensure more efficient and enjoyable way of handling just another day at work) which can be implemented to bring improvements and value to the business. <br>
+To do this I can analyze business and QA needs and translate them into comprehensive requirements which can be implemented.
+Defining new, improved and better workflows for the QA teams and teaching them to the employees/managers to ensure more efficient and enjoyable way of handling just another day at work goes towards bringing huge value to the business. <br>

 ---